-Ms. Oxman undertook the leadership position of Deputy Senior Acquisition Executive on 25 September 2022 and provides acquisition and contract management guidance and expertise to the joint DIA Acquisition Enterprise.
-She supports the Senior Acquisition Executive in managing the delivery of new capabilities and leads acquisition and contracting process improvement across the Agency to include workforce training and certification requirements, program and portfolio identification and structure, reporting, and governance across joint intelligence programs.
-Prior to her current position, Ms. Oxman was the Senior Acquisition Expert for Acquisition Planning, Policy and Integration, starting in November 2021, where she was responsible for assessing and assisting the development and implementation of acquisition and procurement policies, processes and technologies that support them, acquisition and audit readiness assistance, program management collaboration, guidance and standards for the agency's Contracting Officer Representatives and acquisition capabilities furtherance in consonance with the requirements of DIA, the General Defense Intelligence Program, and the Intelligence Community.
-From September 2017 to November 2021, Ms. Oxman, as Senior Expert for Workforce Development, led the Finance and Acquisition Career Development Office advising the Career Field Manager (CFM) and the Deputy CFM, furthering agency priorities via strategic alignment of career field members, identifying career specialties, associated training, experience, certifications, and career broadening opportunities.
-Collaborated with her counterparts in creating an exemplary agency intelligence officer workforce using the tenets of DIA's Talent Management System.
-Between August 2016 and September 2017, Ms. Oxman served as the Chief, Acquisition Management & Corporate Investment, Office of Contract Services (OCS) at the National Geospatial-Intelligence Agency under a joint duty rotation; she led two operational contracting divisions and the contract policy division.
-As part of the OCS Senior Leadership Team, she advised and assisted the Agency Senior Procurement Executive and the Component Acquisition Executive on acquisition strategy, policy, and workforce development.
-Prior to her position at NGA, Ms. Oxman was DIA's Chief, Acquisition Protocol & Audit Remediation (January 2014 to August 2016), DIA's Task/Delivery Order Ombudsman, Deputy for Acquisition/Workforce Portfolio Management, and Agency Competition Advocate.
-She was also the DIA Deputy Acquisition Executive and the Head of the Virginia Contracting Activity (August 2005 to January 2014).
-Ms. Oxman began her career awarding research and development contracts at the Naval Regional Contracting Office Philadelphia, Newport Detachment.
-She has held numerous Contracting Officer roles: in 1985, for various aircraft avionics components at the Naval Air Systems Command; in 1988, as senior acquisition advisor for various research and development programs, including communications and lasers, at the Space and Naval Warfare Systems Command; and as Chief of the Network Services and Operations Contracting Division oversaw all unclassified Defense Information Systems Network telecommunications and information technology contracts for a worldwide customer base at the Defense Information Systems Agency where, in 1996, she started as Chief of Acquisition Policy.
-Immediately preceding her 2005 move to DIA, she was a Department of Energy senior procurement analyst advising, guiding and supporting acquisition and contracting organizations across the country.
-Ms. Oxman holds a Master's Degree in Business Management from Troy University and a Bachelor's Degree in Business Management from the University of Maryland, Global Campus.
-She was the first graduate of the e- Government Leadership Program offered by the Information Resources Management College (IRMC), National Defense University, and co-authored "Missing in Action: An Operational Definition of E-Government."
-She received a CIO Certificate from IRMC.
-Under the DAWIA Back-to-Basics initiative, she has achieved the Advanced Tier in Program Management and the Contracting Professional Tier.
-She holds certifications as a Chief Information Officer and as an e-Government Leader.
-Ms. Oxman is a Certified Professional Contracts Manager and a Senior Fellow of the Council for Excellence in Government.
-Throughout her career, Ms. Oxman has consistently been recognized for her technical expertise, achievements and leadership acumen.
+Ms. Judith R. Oxman was appointed Deputy Senior Acquisition Executive on September 25, 2022 and provides acquisition and contract management guidance and expertise to the joint DIA Acquisition Enterprise.
+She supports the Senior Acquisition Executive in managing the delivery of new capabilities, leading acquisition and contracting process improvement across the Agency to include program and portfolio identification and structure, reporting, and governance across joint intelligence programs.
+Ms. Oxman previously served as Senior Acquisition Expert for Acquisition Planning, Policy and Integration, where she was responsible for assessing and assisting the development and implementation of acquisition and procurement policies, processes and technologies that support them.
+From September 2017 to November 2021, Ms. Oxman, as Senior Expert for Workforce Development, led the Finance and Acquisition Career Development Office advising the Career Field Manager (CFM) and Deputy CFM, furthering agency priorities via strategic alignment of career field members through training, experience, certifications, and career broadening opportunities.
+From August 2016 to September 2017, Ms. Oxman completed a joint duty rotation as the Chief, Acquisition Management & Corporate Investment, Office of Contract Services at the National Geospatial- Intelligence Agency, leading two operational contracting divisions and the contract policy division.
+Ms. Oxman’s DIA positions prior to her NGA assignment include serving as Chief, Acquisition Protocol & Audit Remediation; Task/Delivery Order Ombudsman; Deputy for Acquisition/Workforce Portfolio Management; Agency Competition Advocate; Deputy Acquisition Executive; and Head of the Virginia Contracting Activity.
+Ms. Oxman began her career awarding research and development contracts at Naval Regional Contracting Office Philadelphia, Newport Detachment.
+She served as contracting officer for aircraft avionics components at Naval Air Systems Command; as senior acquisition advisor for communications and lasers research and development programs at Space and Naval Warfare Systems Command; and as contracting officer for unclassified Defense Information Systems Network telecommunications and information technology at Defense Information Systems Agency, serving a worldwide customer base.
+Immediately preceding her 2005 move to DIA, she was a Department of Energy senior procurement analyst.
+Ms. Oxman holds a Master’s Degree in Business Management from Troy University and a Bachelor’s Degree in Business Management from the University of Maryland, Global Campus.
+The first graduate of the Information Resources Management College (IRMC), National Defense University e Government Leadership Program, she co-authored “Missing in Action: An Operational Definition of E-Government.”
+She holds a Chief Information Officer Certificate from IRMC, is certified in Program Management/ Advanced Tier, as a Contracting Professional, and as an e-Government Leader; she is also a Certified Professional Contracts Manager and a Senior Fellow of the Council for Excellence in Government.

 Ms. Rhoads has over 25 years of servicing the Intelligence Community in various leadership capacities.
 She currently serves as the Senior Vice President for Mission Solutions Operation, Intelligence Group, where she is responsible for all mission and organizational commitments supporting the customer base.
 In her previous role as Chief Operating Officer for the Leidos Intel Group, Ms. Rhoads was responsible for driving execution and leading business rhythms to achieve customer and financial commitments.
 Prior to that, she served as Vice President for Intelligence Solutions, leading an organization that provided intelligence integration and analysis, portfolio and information management services, enterprise IT and modernization, strategy development, linguistics, and facilities analysis to various government customers.
 Ms. Rhoads has also held various Director positions for Lockheed Martin, Information Systems and Global Solutions, supporting multiple agencies in the Intelligence Community.
 In these roles, she was responsible for development and pull-through of products and capabilities to include space ground systems, deployed operations and logistics, facilities operations, specialty systems engineering, professional services, and human health & services.
 Ms. Rhoads also led organizations responsible for delivering a complete range of infrastructure and digital modernization solutions.
 Prior to that, Ms. Rhoads served as the Executive Officer to the Vice President of Lockheed Martin’s Engineering and Integration Group.
 She also held various Program Manager positions in which she was responsible for cost, schedule, and technical performance, and served as the primary interface to the customer for applicable areas.
 She began her career with Lockheed Martin in 1997 as a Systems Engineer/Integrator.
 Ms. Rhoads holds a Master of Business Administration degree with a concentration in Management of Global Information Technology from American University, as well as a Bachelor of Business Administration degree majoring in Economics and minoring in Criminal Justice from James Madison University.
 She is also Program Management Certified (PgMP) through the Project Management Institute.